 0.5 credit - 224A ESL LEVEL 4.
 Level 4 is designed to assist students with a smooth transition to all regular classes, - especially English classes, without modifications.
 Students focus on vocabulary development, academic writing skills, literature reading and interpretation, and test-taking skills (especially the TOEFL iBT).
 ESL Level 4 students may, with teacher recommendation, take an additional English course.
 Students taking ESL 4 are required to take the TOEFL iBT, TOEFL JR., ITEP SLATE, or IELTS as a part of each semester's coursework and grade.
 A TOEFL/iBT score of 75 or equivalent is needed to successfully complete the program.
 In addition, students are required to participate in an extracurricular activity.
+One semester.

 HEALTH, SAFETY AND PHYSICAL EDUCATION

 703 PERSONAL HEALTH STRATEGIES.
 This course focuses on providing the necessary skills and information to help students make informed decisions regarding their personal health.
 Specific units include mental health, relationships, nutrition, and individual growth and development.

+Required in grade 9 or 10.

+One semester.
+0.5 credit

-704 PRINCIPLES OF LIFETIME FITNESS.
+PRINCIPLES OF LIFETIME FITNESS.
 This course will equip students with the necessary tools to make choices and take actions that lead to a physically fit life.
 Various activities will be utilized to provide opportunities for students to enhance their level of physical fitness.

 Prerequisite for all other PE courses.

+Required in grade 9 or 10.

-705 CONSUMER HEALTH AND DRIVER SAFETY EDUCATION.
+One semester.
+0.5 credit 705 CONSUMER HEALTH AND DRIVER SAFETY EDUCATION.
 The health component gives students the necessary information to be wise consumers of health products and services.
 Specific health units include first aid, health insurance, and substance abuse.
 The driver education component includes 30 hours of classroom instruction required of a state approved driver safety-training program.
 Students desiring behind-the-wheel instruction need to make separate arrangements.

-Required in grade 10 (other grades require special arrangement with their school counselor) 0.25 credit each for Health/Driver Education One semester.
+Required in grade 10 (other grades require special arrangement with their school counselor) One semester.

+0.25 credit each for Health/Driver Education

 0.5 credit

 783 FOUNDATIONS OF INDIVIDUAL AND TEAM SPORTS.
 This course will ensure that students have a solid understanding of fundamental rules and skills necessary to play a variety of sports.
 The overall goal is to help students find activities that they will use to help maintain wellness.

+Required in grade 9 or 10.